-Occupational Work Experience I
+AGR221 Occupational Work Experience I 4 cr. hr.

 This course is designed to provide students with additional job-related agricultural skills while working at an approved work site.
 Minimum requirements for the course include: at least one hundred twenty (120) work hours per credit hour, supervision by the employer and the instructor, and a report of job experiences and hours worked.
 Prerequisite: Consent of the instructor.